block-core/blockcore-dns/README.md

 When running in agent mode use the secret generated from the previous step and provide the DID of that secret to any dns server that you want the agent to register it's domain data with.

-Here is a config exmpale of an agent configured to register a Bitcoin indexer with two dns servers
+Here is a config example of an agent configured to register a Bitcoin indexer with two dns servers

 ```
  "DnsAgent": {